castlecole/customdevices/LANnouncer/ReadME.md

 The standard SmartThings commands are a bit light on flexibility.
 For example, there's no distinction between a chime, a doorbell and an alarm.
 But LANnouncer supports these.
 To get there, use Big Talker or another speech driver to send the command strings.

+## Trouble Shooting
+If LANnouncer doesn't appear to be working, first determine if the driver itself is working on the Android device.
+You can do this by sending a curl command (assuming you have curl; if you don't, you can use a web browser but it's not as informative) as follows, assuming your IP Address is 192.168.1.200:

+    C\>curl "192.168.1.200:1035/?ALARM=SIREN&amp;@DONE@"

+Two things should happen.

+  1. Curl returns: LANnouncer: OK
+  2. The siren sounds.

+If those happen, then it's a Big Talker or hub issue.
+If they don't happen, either the service isn't listening or the tablet can't be reached.

+To decide which, try pinging it.
+You should see something like:
+    C:\>ping 192.168.1.200

+    Pinging 192.168.1.200 with 32 bytes of data:
+    Reply from 192.168.1.200: bytes=32 time=54ms TTL=64
+    Reply from 192.168.1.200: bytes=32 time=82ms TTL=64

+    Ping statistics for 192.168.1.200:
+Packets: Sent = 2, Received = 2, Lost = 0 (0% loss),
+    Approximate round trip times in milli-seconds:
+Minimum = 54ms, Maximum = 82ms, Average = 68ms

+If you see:
+    C:\>ping 192.168.1.20

+    Pinging 192.168.1.20 with 32 bytes of data:
+    Reply from 192.168.1.x: Destination host unreachable.
+    Reply from 192.168.1.x: Destination host unreachable.
+    Reply from 192.168.1.x: Destination host unreachable.
+    Reply from 192.168.1.x: Destination host unreachable.

+    Ping statistics for 192.168.1.20:

+Packets: Sent = 4, Received = 4, Lost = 0 (0% loss),

+Then it couldn't reach your tablet at all.
+Check the networking.

+### LANnouncer stops responding after a while
+This is usually a network setting.
+Again, try the curl requests when it's not working.
+The solution is probably in your WiFi settings...

 ## About
 LANdroid and LANnouncer were written by NWTony/KeyBounce in response to his frustration at the lack of audio outputs from SmartThings.